From hope and change, to resets and pivots, to singles and doubles, to not sticking your finger in the electric socket. How far we've fallen.

 To give the president and his team the benefit of the doubt, perhaps it was doing all these things that helped shape the new doctrine.
 Perhaps it takes time to learn stupid.
 One could have at least thought that until literally days after reiterating this precept to the foreign-policy journalists at lunch, the administration decided to hold a celebration on the South Lawn of the White House to congratulate itself for liberating Sgt.
 Bowe Bergdahl.
 Now, let’s leave aside the argument that we don’t leave our troops behind.
 America doesn’t, and it shouldn’t.
 And let’s also leave aside the question of negotiating with terrorists.
 America does; others do too.
 Foreign policy is a messy business.
 These issues can also be reasonably debated.
 Making a hard choice that is unpopular or controversial is not necessarily doing stupid shit.
 Quite the contrary.
 It’s often the job leaders must do.

-But given the honor and distinction."
+But given the dubious circumstances of Bergdahl’s disappearance — widely known before the decision was made to act — and given the fact that in the last instance of consulting with the U.S. Congress on this issue (in 2011), there was bipartisan opposition to cutting a deal and swapping Bergdahl for these terrorists, perhaps it wasn’t necessary to turn it into a self-congratulatory party.
+Perhaps it wasn’t necessary for National Security Advisor Susan Rice to say Bergdahl served with "honor and distinction."
 Perhaps it wasn’t necessary to basically bypass Congress — even though the law said they couldn’t.
 Perhaps it wasn’t necessary to suggest there was urgency due to Bergdahl’s health when there was apparently none.
 Perhaps it wasn’t necessary to trade all five of those really bad guys for him.
 Perhaps it wasn’t necessary to empower the Qataris, who have been nuzzling up to extremists to America’s detriment for years in places like Libya, Syria, and Egypt.
 Perhaps it wasn’t required that the country call Bergdahl a "prisoner of war" while in the hands of the Haqqani network, as it undermines the U.S. rationale for explicitly not treating its imprisoned terrorists as prisoners of war.
 And in any event, it certainly wasn’t necessary to do all these things at once.
 So this incident, too, and in some ways especially, counts as stupid shit.

 It should also be noted that the release of one soldier is not a terribly big deal in the geopolitical scheme of things.
 But putting a handful of big-time Taliban commanders back on the battlefield as the United Stated is withdrawing is bigger.
 Empowering the dubiously motivated and periodically very unhelpful Qataris is bigger.
 Seemingly seeking a rapprochement with the Taliban and giving them a publicity victory is bigger.
 In short, it was not by doing this thing that Obama ended up doing stupid shit — it was by doing it the way that he did it.